russmckendrick/puppet-install/README.md

 ## Master

-A quick one liner to install and configure puppetserver on an EL7 server.
+A quick one liner to install and configure puppetserver on an CentOS server.
 This assumes a FDQN host name and clean CentOS / RHEL build;

 ```bash
 curl -fsS https://raw.githubusercontent.com/russmckendrick/puppet-install/master/install | bash
 ```

-This script will not touch any firewall rules, to open up port 8140 on your server run;
+This script will not touch any firewall rules, to open up port 8140 on an EL7 server run;

 ```bash
 firewall-cmd --permanent --zone=public --add-port=8140/tcp
 systemctl restart firewalld.service
 ```

 ## Agent